 Assembly Page

 The first section below the band details taxon specific information.
-These include an image, scientifc and common names as well a short header text and longer info text.
-The complete NCBI lineage is displayed in a separate field.
+These include an image, scientific and common names as well a short header text and longer info text.
+A second tab displays user-provided geodata on a world map.
+Image, text and geodata are customizable through the taxon editor.
+The complete NCBI lineage is displayed in a separate field, derived from the taxdump imported into G-nom.

 The remainder of the page is made up of four collapsible sections, which will be discussed in detail below: